microsoft/winget-pkgs/doc/manifest/schema/1.1.0/singleton.md

 </details>

 <details>
  <summary><b>SignatureSha256</b> - SignatureSha256 is recommended for appx or msix.
-It is the sha256 of signature file inside appx or msix.
-Could be used during streaming install if applicable</summary>
+It is the sha256 of the signature file inside the appx or msix.
+Could be used during streaming install if applicable.</summary>

  **Optional Field**